microsoft/kafka-connect-cosmosdb/doc/Performance_Testing.md

 - Number of topic partitions: 60
 - Topic Replication factor: 3

-We setup a Cosmos DB SQL Database with throughput fixed at 20K RU/s.
-Given the number of records sent during the load (3000 msgs/s), this throughput is ideal such that the Cosmos database won’t be throttling any requests.
+For this load configuration, CosmosDB is scaled up so that it is not a constraint on publishing from the connector.
+We setup a Cosmos DB SQL Database with throughput fixed at 20K RU/s that should handle the number of records sent during the load of 3000 msgs/s.

 #### Sink Connector Config